NickZemlin/NZportfolio-page/README.md

 # Nick Zemlin personal page
 ## Built with vue3
 Designed with desktop first, which i still consider a mistake on my part.
-Design was done only using adobe Illustrator, and as someone that worked as a graphic designer, I, to this day consider AI to be supperior to Figma.
+That descision made responsice CSS a wee bit messy Design was done only using adobe Illustrator, and as someone that worked as a graphic designer, I, to this day consider AI to be supperior to Figma.
 ___
 ### Notable parts of the project: